• Skip to primary navigation

 Check out my Italian Herb Dressing and my Creamy Citrus Salad Dressing for more delicious dressing recipes.

 Having a variety of homemade salad dressings is a great way to fight food boredom and make salad greens taste amazing.
-One dressing I've been making on repeat is this homemade French vinaigrette.
+One dressing I've been making on repeat is this homemade low calorie vinaigrette recipe.

 I almost always have the ingredients on hand and the dressing comes together in literally minutes.
-Paired with a bowl of leafy greens, this french dressing is simply the best, and I think everyone should have this recipe in their recipe box.
-Enjoy!
+Paired with a bowl of leafy greens, this vinaigrette is simply the best, and I think everyone should have this recipe in their recipe box.

 So what makes vinaigrette dressing French?
 Classic french vinaigrette dressings are made with an oil and vinegar base and include Dijon, shallots, and salt.
 This version also calls for fresh garlic and sugar.
 This dressing is the perfect balance of sweet and tangy.